add-n2x/nd-toolbox/README.md

 Merge annotations such as play count and rating within duplicates and store the result in the Navidrome database.

+The command backups the navidrome database before merging annotations.
+To be safe always create an additional backup of your database manually.

 ```bash
 make nd.merge-annotations
 ```